-Applications for Student Ambassadors are currently closed; the Museum will be recruiting its third class of Student Ambassadors for the 2018–19 academic year starting in April 2018.
+Applications for Student Ambassadors are currently closed; however the Museum will be recruiting its sixth class of Student Ambassadors for the 2023–24 academic year starting in March 2023.

 The Terrace is a digital publication produced by the McMullen Student Ambassadors.
 Alongside information on the Student Ambassadors and updates on their current committee projects, visitors can find episodes of the McMullen podcast, “Art in Focus,” an archive of lecture recordings, research on the McMullen permanent collection, as well as articles, interviews, digital resources, Boston spotlights, and more, all organized and produced by the Ambassadors in collaboration with McMullen staff.

 The McMullen Museum’s temporary exhibitions provide a resource to all higher education instructors, students, and researchers.
 In addition to the Museum’s Sunday afternoon docent tours, faculty may schedule self-guided tours for their classes or request specialized guided tours, discussion sections, or workshops to be led by McMullen staff or docents.
 To schedule a tour or request further information, please contact Rachel Chamberlain at least three weeks in advance.

 The McMullen Museum welcomes children and school groups of all ages to explore its rotating exhibitions and develop connections with the works on display.
 Dedicated to helping students develop critical visual and cognitive thinking skills through visual thinking strategies (VTS), the McMullen engages students in discussions on art, asking them to draw their own conclusions based on the visual evidence presented.

 The Manager of Education, Outreach & Digital Resources, Rachel Chamberlain, is available to help design individualized visits tailored to class curricula.
 To schedule a school group visit, please contact her at least three weeks in advance.